antoniomika/sish/README.md

         SSH server private key (default "keys/ssh_key") -sish.pkpass string
-        Passphrase to use for the server private key (default "S3Cr3tP4$$phrAsE") -sish.subdomainlen int
+        Passphrase to use for the server private key (default "S3Cr3tP4$$phrAsE") -sish.redirectroot
+        Whether or not to redirect the root domain (default true) -sish.redirectrootlocation string
+        Where to redirect the root domain to (default "https://github.com/antoniomika/sish") -sish.subdomainlen int
         The length of the random subdomain to generate (default 3)
 ```